When I travel, I’m a tourist and a traveler.

 3. Your hotel or hostel can be a tour agent.

 Hotels will help outfit you with a tour .
 As their name and reputation depends upon it, it stands a good chance the tour will be good.
 You can book either, a personal guide or group tour.
 Meanwhile, hostels and guesthouses often deal with budget tours, due to the needs of their backpacking clientele.
 Often, their markup is very little to none.
 My hostel in Ho Chi Minh City booked me two-day tour of the Mekong Delta.
-My hostel assured me they were very good.
-My hostel was right!
+My hostel assured me they were very good and they were right!

 Room accommodations for a two-day/one night tour to the Mekong Delta.